Capturing usage patterns in bike sharing system via multilayer network fused Lasso: Conclusions

 \section{Conclusions}

-In this study, we examine the problem of modelling usage data collected from a BSS spanning a large metropolitan city.
+In this study, we address the problem of modeling bike usage patterns for the entire BSS spanning a large metropolitan city.
 We model the data at the granularity of individual stations by incorporating covariate effects as well as spatial and temporal characteristics commonly observed in bike usage data.
-The proposed multilayer fused Lasso penalty is imposed on the networks encoding the geographical proximity of the stations with an additional hourly layer, and successfully captures the spatial and temporal homogeneity.
-Combined with the data-driven choice of penalty parameters, our penalized regression approach strikes a good balance between a simplistic model that does not allow for station-specific behavior, and a complex model suffering from high dimensionality, by returning a fitted model with good predictive performance.
+The proposed multilayer fused Lasso penalty is imposed on the networks encoding the geographical proximity of the stations over hourly layers, and successfully captures the spatial and temporal homogeneity.
+Combined with the data-driven choice of penalty parameters, our penalized regression approach strikes a good balance between a simplistic model that does not allow for station-specific behavior, and a complex model possibly suffering from over-parameterization, and its good predictive performance is demonstrated on datasets collected in Seoul, New York and San Francisco.

-We envision that the proposed method is applicable to different datasets with network-like features, such as those collected from large transportation, communication, or logistic systems.
-In particular, when information about the factors driving link homophily (such as the nodal features related to land use, slope of terrain, nearby landmarks, and other modes of transportation in the case of BSSs) is not readily available, our penalized regression approach enables learning of the linkages in an unobservable network from the fusion of parameters induced by the penalties defined on an observable network (such as those determined by the distance between pairs of stations).
+We envision that the proposed method is applicable to different datasets with network-like features, such as those collected from large transportation, communication or logistic systems.
+In particular, when information about the factors driving link homophily (such as the nodal features related to land use, slope of terrain, nearby landmarks, and other modes of transportation in the case of BSSs) is not readily available, our penalized regression approach enables learning of the linkages in an unobservable network from the fusion of parameters induced by the penalties defined on an observable network.